jeffbski/pkglink/README.md

 pkglink keeps track of packages it has seen on previous scans so when you run on new directories in the future, it can quickly know where to look for previous package matches.
 It double checks the previous packages are still the proper version, inode, and modified time before linking, but this prevents performing full tree scans any time you add a new project.
 Simply run pkglink once on your project tree and then again on new projects as you create them.

 pkglink has been tested on Ubuntu, Mac OS X, and Windows.
 Hard links are supported on most modern disk formats with the exception of FAT and ReFS.

+## How much savings?

+It all depends on how many matching packages you have on your system, but you will probably be surprised.

+After running pkglink on my project directories, **it found 128K packages and saved over 20GB of disk space**.

 ## Assumptions for use